sp3006/capstone-udacity-project/README.md

     U.S. city demographics, and temperature data.
 You're also welcome to enrich the project with additional data if you'd like to set your project apart.

-# Title: Analysing the immigration data using I-94 immigration records
+# Title: Analysing the immigration data using I-94 immigration records, airport , global tempratures to help travelers decided on where to land in crisis situation when they look for correcting the nearest location to visit in order for their

 ## Step 1: Scope the Project and Gather Data